vircadia/vircadia-native-core/tools/nitpick/README.md

 1. Web interface

 ## Build (for developers)
 Nitpick is built as part of the High Fidelity build.
+XXXX refers to the version number - replace as necessary.
+For example, replace with 3.2.11
 ### Creating installers
 #### Windows
 1. Perform Release build